First Advantage Background Report Errors Lawyer

 What Employers Use First Advantage For Background Checks?

-First Advantage has sold its background checks to employers across the country, including to Amazon, Federal Express, Hire Dynamics, Republic Services, Walmart, Alorica, Winn-Dixie, Red Pony Logistics, Its reports often include criminal records, education history, past employment verification, social media searches, credit information, licensing and credentialing information, and other personal information.
+First Advantage has sold its background checks to employers across the country, including to Amazon, Federal Express, Hire Dynamics, Republic Services, Walmart, Alorica, Winn-Dixie, and Red Pony Logistics, among others.
+Its reports often include criminal records, education history, past employment verification, social media searches, credit information, licensing and credentialing information, and other personal information.

 What Can Be Done About Errors In First Advantage Background Checks?